This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 15.7.2.4 Ministerial power to declare areas ‘smoke-free’

-On 26 August 2016, the ACT Government exercised this new power, and declared all children’s play equipment in play spaces managed by the ACT Government (and all areas within 10 metres of such play equipment) to be smoke-free. xvi This declaration came into effect on 7 September 2016.
+In March 2016, the ACT Parliament passed legislation which enables the Chief Minister and the responsible Minister to jointly declare public areas or events in the ACT ‘smoke-free’.21 The ACT Government can therefore create new smoke-free areas without the need to pass new legislation through Parliament.
+On 26 August 2016, the ACT Government exercised this new power and declared all children’s play equipment in play spaces managed by the ACT Government (and all areas within 10 metres of such play equipment) to be smoke-free.22 This declaration came into effect on 7 September 2016.
 On 1 October 2017, the ACT Government made a declaration banning smoking within 5 metres of all public transport stops and at all transport stations within the ACT.
-The ban includes all platforms of passenger railways and light rail stations, bus stops and bus stations, taxi ranks and bus stop seating areas. xvii
+The ban includes all platforms of passenger railways and light rail stations, bus stops and bus stations, taxi ranks and bus stop seating areas.23

 15.7.3 New South Wales legislation